Why You Should Take Advantage of the Pell Grant

 Understanding the Pell Grant

 According to the U.S. Department of Education, the Federal Pell Grant is a needs-based program that provides financial aid to low-income undergraduate students.
-You are eligible for the grant if you have not yet received a bachelor’s degree or another professional degree, and if you meet financial criteria based upon several factors:
+You are eligible for the grant if you have not yet received a bachelor’s degree or another professional degree, and if you meet financial criteria based on several factors:

 • Expected family contribution